-In Rafʿ al-Malām ʿan al-Aʾimma al-Aʿlām Ibn Taymiyyah pursues the argument as to why amujtahid might depart from directly acting upon textual evidences.
-This forms the basis of his discussion regarding the causes that underlying the disagreements found among Muslim scholars in general and their holding differing legal opinions and proffering divergent arguments in support of those opinions.
+In Rafʿ al-Malām ʿan al-Aʾimma al-Aʿlām Ibn Taymiyya pursues the argument as to why a mujtahid might depart from directly acting upon textual evidences.
+This forms the basis of his discussion regarding the causes underlying disagreements found among Muslim scholars in general and their holding differing legal opinions and proffering divergent arguments in support of those opinions.

-In this work it is evident that Ibn Taymiyyah benefited from various traditions of learning in which he excelled, including jurisprudence, general principles of jurisprudence, Hadith and philosophy and hence produced a remarkable work which has proved relevant from the time it was authored about eight centuries ago until our present day.
+In this work it is evident that Ibn Taymiyya benefited from various traditions of learning in which he excelled, including jurisprudence, Hadith and philosophy and hence produced a remarkable work which has proved relevant from the time it was authored about eight centuries ago until our present day.